-- Disaster strikes and no one is at home.
+- Disaster strikes and no one is home.
 How do you find each other?

 - Disaster strikes and confines you to one location.
 Basic services may not be available.
-What family and community resources do you need to be aware of at a time like this?
+What family and community resources do you need to be aware of at this time?

 - Disaster strikes and you need to quickly leave.
 Where do you go?
 How do you get there?
 What do you take?

-- Disaster strikes suddenly, like a tornado.
+- Disaster, such as a tornado, strikes suddenly.
 What do you do?
 Where are the shelters near your home, work and school?

-Learn about the hazards that are most likely to impact you and your family.
+Be aware of the hazards most likely to impact you and your family.

 - Do you live in an area prone to severe weather?

-- Do you live in an area that is difficult to reach?
-Consider the location of the nearest airports and bus and train stations, and whether you have access to your own vehicle.
+- Do you live in a difficult-to-reach area?
+Consider the location of the nearest airports and bus and train stations.
+Do you have access to your own vehicle?

-- Do you live in an area where a man-made hazard could result, such as a hazardous material spill?
+- Do you live in an area where a man-made hazard, such as a hazardous material skill, could occur?

 - Do you have family members who are ill or who are facing serious medical issues?

-- Do you have family members employed in a field where their life may be at risk or the services that they provide are in high demand during certain times?
+- Do you have family members employed in fields where their lives may be at risk or the services they provide are in high demand during certain times?

-- Do you know what to do in a fire?
-In a situation requiring evacuation?
+- Do you know what to do in the case of a fire or situation requiring evacuation?

 Plan ahead as much as possible.

-- Make sure all family members have critical emergency contact numbers (i.e., parents' work, neighbors, doctor, dentist, health insurance, home owner's insurance, young children's schools, police, fire, etc.).
+- Make sure all family members have critical emergency contact numbers, such as phone numbers for parents' work, neighbors, doctor, dentist, health insurance, homeowner's insurance, children's schools, police and fire departments.

-- Make plans for how to escape from your home (and residence hall/ apartment).
+- Make plans for how to escape from your home/residence hall/apartment.
 Determine where you should be in your home during the types of disasters most likely to impact your family.

 - Determine how you will keep in contact with family members.
 Pick two locations in your hometown where family members can meet.
-Also, ask an out-of-state friend to be your family's "check-in contact."
-In a disaster, it is often easier to call long-distance than within a stricken area.
+Ask an out-of-state friend to be your family's "check-in contact."
+In a disaster, it is often easier to call long distance than within a stricken area.
 Make sure all children know how to contact this person.

-- Store a two week supply of basic things you might need if confined to your home.
-Things to have on hand include: flashlights, extra batteries, candles, matches, first aid kit, battery-powered radio and non-perishable food and water.
+- Store a two-week supply of basic things you might need if confined to your home.
+Have items such as flashlights, extra batteries, candles, matches, a first aid kit, a battery-powered radio and non-perishable food and water.

-- Revisit the basic safety precautions that many emergency personnel strongly recommend: know the location of electrical, water and gas shut-offs for your home; maintain fresh batteries in all smoke detectors; learn how to use a fire extinguisher; keep matches and lighters out of the reach of children; learn basic first aid and CPR.
+- Revisit the basic safety precautions that many emergency personnel strongly recommend.
+Know the location of electrical, water and gas shut-offs in your home.
+Maintain working batteries in all smoke detectors.
+Learn how to use a fire extinguisher.
+Keep matches and lighters out of the reach of children.
+Learn basic first aid and CPR.